http4k/www/src/website/content/news/introducing-http4k-verify/index.md

 If you're an **[http4k Enterprise Edition](/enterprise/)** subscriber, add the plugin to your build today and get supply-chain assurance for every http4k dependency with essentially zero effort.
 The full setup - configuration, manual cosign verification, and Gradle dependency pinning - is in the **[Verify reference docs](/ecosystem/enterprise/reference/verify/)**.

 Not on EE yet and this is the kind of evidence your security team is going to be asking for? **[Get in touch](/enterprise/)** or email enterprise@http4k.org - and take a look at **[verify.http4k.org](https://verify.http4k.org)**.

+One related note, since the two get confused.
+The supply-chain artifacts described above - cosign signatures, SLSA provenance, SBOMs and licence reports - have always been published to **[maven.http4k.org](https://maven.http4k.org)** rather than to Maven Central, and that hasn't changed.
+What *is* changing is how often http4k reaches Maven Central at all: from 1 October 2026, new Sonatype publishing limits mean releases there drop to roughly quarterly, while `maven.http4k.org` continues on the normal 1-2 week cadence.
+The full picture, and our current status with Sonatype, is in **[DISTRIBUTION.md](https://github.com/http4k/http4k/blob/master/DISTRIBUTION.md)**.

 Trust every dependency.
 Verify every build.